- Paraphimosis in dogs: A comprehensive guide to prevention and treatment

 4. Visible injuries or abnormalities

-• Obvious Injuries: Any visible injury or abnormality in the genital area requires a veterinary examination.
+- Obvious injuries: Any visible injury or abnormality in the genital area requires a veterinary examination.

-• Long-lasting symptoms: If symptoms such as swelling or redness persist for more than a day, it is advisable to consult a veterinarian.
+- Long-lasting symptoms: If symptoms such as swelling or redness persist for more than a day, it is advisable to consult a veterinarian.

-5. Previous medical conditions
+5. Previous illnesses

 Frequently asked questions (FAQs) about paraphimosis in dogs